CameronNLee/Simple-FAT32-File-System/REPORT.md

 One case is if the amount of data blocks associated with **filename** is equal to exactly 1 (i.e. filesize is less than or equal to **BLOCK_SIZE**).
-Here, we malloc and memset a void pointer buffer called **empty** to be filled with zero values, then write to the sole data block index associated with filename.
-Hence, this is how we "free" the data block: by simply wiping its byte values to zero.

-To "free" the fat entry, we pass in the data block index value to the fat array entries index.
+Here, we "free" a single fat entry by passing in the data block index value to the fat array entry index.
 If we get a match that equals 0xFFFF, then we set the entry value to 0.

+The other case is if the amount of data blocks associated with **filename** is greater than 1.
+If so, then we "walk" through the entries and set the values held to 0, thus "freeing" them.
+This process is held inside a while loop that runs until **amt_data_blocks** becomes 0 (we decrement it each iteration).
+This way, the program knows when to stop freeing.
+For example, if the amount of data blocks was 3, the program then knows it will free 3 fat entries, no more, no less.

 Finally, we "free" the root entry associated by passing in the variable **entry** as an index for **root_entries**, and setting the members to 0.

-The other case is <finish here>.

 ***fs_ls()*** was relatively simple, where we just iterate through the root entries.
 We only print the relevant information if the root entry index's